rockbruno/SwiftInfo/README.md

 ## Usage

 SwiftInfo requires the raw logs of a succesful test/archive build combo to work, so it's better used as the last step of a CI pipeline.

-If you use Fastlane, you can easily expose the raw logs by adding a `buildlog_path` to `scan` and `gym`.
+If you use Fastlane, you can easily expose the raw logs by adding `buildlog_path` to `scan` and `gym`.
 Here's a simple example of a Fastlane step that runs tests, submits an archive to TestFlight and runs SwiftInfo (be sure to edit the folder paths to what's being used by your project):

 ```ruby
 desc "Submits a new beta build and runs SwiftInfo"